stassius/StableHoudini/README.md

 6. Image Process (PDG) - process images in COPs
 7. Depth map (Obj) - instant depth-map for ControlNet generation

-*When use ControlNet in image2image, add as many ControlNets as there are set up in the A1111 settings due to a bug on the ControlNet extension API.*
+*When you're using ControlNet in image2image, add as many ControlNets as there are set up in the A1111 settings due to a bug in the ControlNet extension API.*

 ### Video tutorials:
 * English: